ManuCiao10/web-scraping-house-discord/README.md

 7. Read The pages documentation API kijiji
 8. UI like Tinder house
 9. Django
-10. See how to interact with Functions
-11. change syntax for check the new how calling the initial function
-12. Test Code for 24h
+10. Test Code for 24h
-13. Compact same sintax
-14. Add random User Agent
+11. Add random User Agent
-15. Add send message when proxies are getting banned
-16. add payment check discord
+12. add payment check discord
-17. convert code in software
+13. convert code in software
-18. Add only new houses TOOLS and it must run 24/7 and NOT stop
+14. Add only new houses TOOLS and it must run 24/7 and NOT stop
-19. Implemantation with Fast API
+15. Implemantation with Fast API
-20. add User Interface users when he can type the price and the city
+16. add User Interface users when he can type the price and the city

 ## Deployment